ChinmayAmrutkar/PX4-Autopilot-with-ROS2-Micro-XRCE-DDS-and-QGroundControl-Setup-Guide/README.md

 - The Gazebo GUI with drone should now start without errors.
 ---
 ## Summary
 Congratulations!
 You’ve set up a fully functional simulation environment with PX4, ROS2, and QGroundControl.
 This setup is a great starting point for developing and testing drone applications.
-When you’re ready to move to real hardware, you’ll need to flash PX4 firmware to a flight controller and configure a companion computer—but for now, enjoy experimenting in simulation!
+When you’re ready to move to real hardware, you’ll need to flash PX4 firmware to a flight controller and configure a companion computer—but for now, enjoy experimenting in simulation! <br>
 Happy flying!
----